 While the culture surrounding these universities is tailored most to African American heritage, any student is eligible to apply and enroll, regardless of race or ethnic background.
 In fact, many publicly funded HBCUs are becoming more desegregated as the student body begins to reflect the racial demographics of the surrounding area, as is the case with West Virginia State University, a historically black college with a student population that is 64 percent white (as opposed to its 14 percent African American population), and Bluefield State College, an HBCU with a 90 percent white student body.

-These are the Top HBCU Schools by Niche Overall Grade.
+These are the Top 10 HBCU Schools according to the Best HBCU Schools ranking.

 Click here for a full list of HBCU colleges.

 |Common||Florida A&M University|

 |Alice Walker||Spelman College|

 |Oprah Winfrey||Tennessee State University|

 Today, there are 104 HBCU institutions in America.
 While HBCUs qualify as a small percentage of the nation’s institutions of higher learning, 20 percent of African Americans that earn undergraduate degrees do so from from these colleges and universities.
 These schools may have come from a troubled period in United States history, but today they hold a legacy that continues to support students from all walks of life, of any color and background.